Welcome to the Alexander Muss High School in Israel!

 Rochester, New York

 The Jewish Federation of Greater Rochester has scholarships available for Israel experiences.
 In addition, the Federation administers a Gift of Israel incentive savings fund, which can be used for teens to travel to Israel on approved programs.
-Contact Rich Gordon, Coordinator of Teen Education and Israel Trips, at 585-461-0490 for more information.
+Contact Amy Libenson, Director of Planned Giving and Endowments, at (585) 461-0490 x8635 for more information.

 San Diego, California

 The Jewish Federation of San Diego County is proud to open the My Israel Journey — Teen Subsidy Program.
-This program grants eligible teens living in San Diego County a one-time award of up to $1,750 toward participation in an approved program in Israel.
+This program grants eligible teens living in San Diego County a one-time award of up to $1,500 toward participation in an approved, educational program in Israel.
 These grants are not needs based and are open to all 8th-12th graders.
+For details please contact Janese Cassel, Israel Connections Coordinator at (858) 737-7136 or email her at [email protected].

 San Francisco, California